carbonfive/stylegun/README.md

 ## Customizing styles

 Open the whole folder in your text editor (Sublime, Atom, Brackets, etc).

-In the stylesheets folder, you will see partials for Fonts, Colors, Logo, and Hero Image.
+In the Source folder, you will find the stylesheets folder.
+In stylesheets, you will see partials for Fonts, Colors, Logo, and Hero Image.

 You only need to edit the partials, which are the stylesheets starting with a _ You can add hex codes, images and fonts there.